leandrocunha526/client-manager/README.md

 # Django 2.2 LTS Project

+Development project with Django 2.2 LTS using MVT (Model, View and Template) to course.
+- Auth
+- Templates
+- Models
+- URLs patterns

 ## To run
 ### Create a virtualenv environment
 Install in Debian based distributions